Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 It's pretty weak, pretty weak source.

-Um but then he also said that uh China poses a threat to our people, prosperity and security.
+But then he also said that China poses a threat to our people, prosperity, and security.

-So in Starmer's government, it seems pretty clear that uh although they appreciate and recognise that China is absolutely a threat to us, they also uh want to try and keep them on side and try and keep them sweet because they're they're pursuing a positive relationship.
+So in Starmer's government, it seems pretty clear that although they appreciate and recognize that China is absolutely a threat to us, they also want to try and keep them on side and try and keep them sweet because they're pursuing a positive relationship.

-Right now, Kemi Badnock has come out and said things like the Prime Minister wants to suck up to Beijing, she also said uh that he's too weak to stand up to Beijing on a on a crucial matter of national security.
+She also said that he's too weak to stand up to Beijing on a crucial matter of national security.

 Kind of must have been, yeah.